Bonitas Dubbed South Africa’s Most Generous Medical Aid

 Bonitas has strategies and interventions in place to minimise its financial risk, for instance by identifying members who could become a high risk to the company – including those who suffer from diabetes, hypertension and other medical conditions.

-Anyone who is diagnosed with a high or medium risk illness is assessed and enrolled in a programme to help improve their health, for instance by taking prescribed medicine regularly, by eating healthy food, exercising on a regular basis, and by generally making healthy lifestyle choices.
+Anyone has a high or medium risk illness who is in a programme to help improve their health, for instance by taking prescribed medicine regularly, by eating healthy food, exercising on a regular basis, and by generally making healthy lifestyle choices.

 The Bonitas Back Rehabilitation Programme